-ALL final grades are due by May 16 at 5:00 PM in SIS but we encourage grade submission 48 hours after the final exam.
-Faculty with questions about moving grades from Collab to SIS should contact email@example.com for assistance.
+Final grades should be submitted within 48 hours of the final exam.
+ALL final grades are due in SIS by May 14 at 5:00 PM.
+Faculty with questions about moving grades from Collab to SIS should contact firstname.lastname@example.org for assistance.

-No grade may be changed without the approval of the dean after it has been submitted to the University Registrar.
-The dean is not authorized by the faculty to change a grade submitted to the University Registrar except when an instructor certifies that, because of errors in calculation or transcription, an incorrect grade has been submitted.
+No grade may be changed without the approval of the Association Dean after it has been submitted to the University Registrar.
+The Dean is not authorized by the faculty to change a grade submitted to the University Registrar except when an instructor certifies that, because of errors in calculation or transcription, an incorrect grade has been submitted.

 See Grade Changes